Which city is cheaper, Lucerne or Helsinki?

 Both Lucerne and Helsinki are popular destinations to visit in the winter with plenty of activities.
 Many visitors come to Helsinki in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Lucerne for the museums, the shopping scene, and the cuisine during these months.

 Lucerne can be very cold during winter.
 Helsinki can get quite cold in the winter.
 Helsinki is much colder than Lucerne in the winter.
-The temperature in Helsinki is usually -6°C (21°F) in January, and Lucerne stays around 3°C (37°F).
+The daily temperature in Helsinki averages around -6°C (21°F) in January, and Lucerne fluctuates around 3°C (37°F).

 Helsinki usually receives less sunshine than Lucerne during winter.
 Helsinki gets 39 hours of sunny skies, while Lucerne receives 55 hours of full sun in the winter.